 Making the work was a response to my experience of infertility.
 It was the first time I’d shot work in my home, my studio, my darkroom.
 Each stage of the project unknowingly reflected the stages I was going through in my attempts to become pregnant; trusting in nature, scheduling, interventions and what felt like random attempts before defeat.

 Working with automatic triggers was a shift in my work that had previously relied on a felt connection with the subject.
 I worked with a medium format camera to produce a distilled moment shown in large scale photographs.
 But it couldn’t describe the experience I was having now, chasing something unseen.

-Making the work was a response to the experience of infertility, but not its sole concern.
-The photographs draw a direct line between the subject and its role in the making of an image; prioritising action and distancing thought in the production of the photographs.
-Naturally occurring and constructed actions replace the decisive role of the photographer to trigger images of events and objects in tension and suspension.
+I started to work digitally, setting the camera on continuous shooting mode.
+Using automatic triggers meant I could draw a direct line between the subject and its role in the making of an image; prioritising action and distancing thought in the production of the photographs.
+Birds photograph beds, apples catch themselves mid air; naturally occurring and constructed actions replace the decisive role of the photographer to trigger images of events and objects in tension and suspension.